 Have you ever noticed that despite all your good intentions, sometimes there's just not enough left to contribute to your retirement at the end of the month?
-A 457(b) Governmental plan makes it easy to pay yourself first!
+A 403(b) plan makes it easy to pay yourself first!
 You just authorize a percentage to be deducted from your pay before taxes, which also lowers your current federal income taxes.
 The IRS limit for annual contributions is \$19,500 for 2020.
-If you are 50 or older, you may make an additional \$6,000 catch-up contribution.
-And, the annual limit could be as much as double the normal limit if you are within three years of your retirement date as specified in the plan document.
-Ask your financial professional what deferral amount might be right for you.
+If you are 50 or older, you may make an additional \$6,500 catch-up contribution.
+These limits are subject to increase annually.
+Your tax advisor and financial professional can help you determine the amount you may contribute.

-If you work for a public school or public university or college, you may also be eligible to participate in other employer-offered retirement plans such as a 403(b) TSA for even more tax-deferred savings.
-For example, in 2020 the maximum contribution for a 403(b) TSA is normally \$19,500, which you could combine with the normal \$19,500 maximum for your 457(b) Governmental plan for a total contribution of \$39,000.
-If you are age 50 or over, you can add a catch-up contribution of \$6,000 to each plan, for a tax-deferred contribution of \$52,000 in 2020.
+You may also be eligible to participate in other employer-offered retirement plans such as a 457(b) Governmental plan for even more tax-deferred savings.
+For example, in 2020, the maximum contribution for a 457(b) Governmental plan is normally \$19,500, which you could combine with the normal \$19,500 maximum of your 403(b) plan for a total contribution of \$39,000.
+If you are age 50 or over, you can add a catch-up contribution of \$6,500 to each plan, for a tax-deferred contribution of \$52,000 in 2020.
+All of your contributions are vested, which means they're yours, even if you leave your current employer.